malagoni/WhatsAppToDiscord/docs/README.md

 - Self Hosted, so your data never leaves your computer
 - Automatically restarts itself if it crashes

+### Running

+Start the bot with `npm start` or run the executable from the releases page.
+The start script keeps an eye on the process and brings it back up if it crashes.
+Launching `node src/index.js` directly skips this behaviour, so crashes will stop the bot.

 ### Setup

 The setup is short, but challenging for some.
 So, we explained every steps in detail for your convenience, just [click here](setup.md) to get started.